nicholaswmin/dyno/src/threadpool/README.md

 #### `thread.emit(eventName, data)`

-Emit an event to the thread
+Emit an event to the thread.

 ### Events